 - Planning conditions

 If you want to carry out any tree felling or surgery works to a protected tree, you must get written permission from us.
-This can be obtained by completing a Tree work application form and returning it to the Development and Infrastructure Service for their consideration.
+This can be obtained by completing a tree work application form and returning it to the Infrastructure, Environment and Economy Service for their consideration.